Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.22.0 - STS Version - May 2023

+---

+**3-Release SDK Breaking Changes**

+-   Warning: The LTS active version of Node.js migrated to version 14.x.
+This version of SDK Node.js is only compliant with this LTS version up to 14.x.
+Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None

+**API Changes**

+-   None

+**Others Changes**

+-   Add RPCoverXMPPService to manages and use an RPC over XMPP requests system.
+-   Add RPCoverXMPPService documentation.
+-   Add documentation about guide Remote Procedure Call in SDK in `Managing_RPCoverXMPP.md`.

 ### SDK for Node.JS 2.21.0 - STS Version - April 2022

 ---